America 2028 Movie Reviews

+The thirtysomething fella who had been sitting across the aisle spoke up.
 Motioning my way, the lanky gentleman asked, “Is it me…or did the actress who played the evil Northern Socialist General look a lot like that lady who is in jail now…ex-politician…she married a horn-dog—”

 “Yeah, that’s it!”

-Being a seasoned movie-reviewing veteran, I had to chuckle at my fellow cinema patron’s comment.
+Being a seasoned movie-reviewing veteran, I had to chuckle at my fellow cinema patron’s naïveté.
 “My friend, nothing is coincidental in 2028.
 The choice of actress, like every decision America’s propagandists make, was calculated and deliberate.”